VikrantTufani1999/VikrantTufani1999/README.md

 # Vikrant Kumar Tufani 🙂

-C++ | Java | React
+Java | Spring | React

 <!--![](https://github-readme-stats.vercel.app/api?username=VikrantTufani1999&show_icons=true&line_height=30)-->

 ## 🧐About me

-Hi, I am a 22 y/o Indian currently working as a Software Developer.
-My interest is aimed in developing web applications.
-I am a tech enthusiast and I like reading about gizmos and tech stuff everyday.
-Currently, I am pursuing towards strengthening my data structures and algorithms and learning react.
+My name is Vikrant Kumar Tufani.
+I’m a CSE graduate of 2021 from the University of Petroleum and Energy Studies at Dehradun with a B. Tech degree in Computer Science Engineering.
+I'm most passionate about giving back to the community, and my goal is to pursue this passion within the field of software engineering.
+I am skilled in java along with the Spring framework.
+Moreover, I come with hands-on experience in working with React and Azure as well.
+In my free time, I like to explore new domains and stay updated with different aspects of technology and entertainment industry.

 <!--## ⚡Skills :desktop_computer: :keyboard:

 * Java
+* Spring
+* MySQL & DBMS
+* Javascript & React
 * C++
-* SQL
-* DBMS
+* Azure / AWS
 * Python
 * HTML
 * CSS
-* JavaScript | React
-* Unity
-* C#-->

 ## 💻You can find me on: